jarlah/react-rxjs-flux/README.md

 [MIT](http://vjpr.mit-license.org)

-This project is a fork and rewrite of the original code from [MUSIT Norway](https://gitlab.com/MUSIT-Norway/react-rxjs)
+This project is a port and rewrite of the original code from [MUSIT Norway](https://gitlab.com/MUSIT-Norway/react-rxjs)